-How can I arrange to view a property?
+How can I arrange a viewing on a property?

 How can I find out more about the general running costs of a property?

-Energy Performance Certificates are available for all our properties, and you may like to see these at the time of viewing.
-They will give you an idea of the energy efficiency of the property and a guide as to whether it is likely to be easy to keep warm etc.
+Energy Performance Certificates are available for all of our properties, and you can refer to this at the time of your viewing.
+An EPC will give you an idea of the energy efficiency of the property.
+Our experienced team can advise on approximate running costs.

 What are the minimum requirements for me to become a tenant?